CLST 272-001: Heroes and Classical Epics

 Research on Topics in Classical Studies offers some strategic suggestions.

 - Books and articles cited in the introductions, notes, or bibliographies

 of Fagles's translations (also Lattimore's, if you're using

 them as an alternative) are good resources, as are items in

 first-look guide to the topic a study has taken for itself.

 - Do not limit your research to commercial products like Cliff Notes

 or Spark Notes.
 Some of them are better than others, but they are not always

 prepared with very good knowledge of the Classical cultures from which these

-works come, so they sometimes make really embarrassing errors.
-They also tend
+works come, and they sometimes make truly embarrassing errors.
+Even when they're not

 to oversimplify.
 All the same cautions apply to information posted on-line.